Gutenberg Castle in Balzers

 The castle chapel and rose garden are open to visitors free of charge every Sunday from 10.00 a.m. until 5.00 p.m. between 1 May and 31 October.

-Guided tours are available from 1 May until 31 October (by appointment only).
+Guided tours are available from 1 May until 31 October (by appointment only, at least two weeks in advance).

-From 1 May until 31 October, Gutenberg Castle is also available for weddings and cultural events (by appointment only).
+From 1 May until 31 October, Gutenberg Castle is also available for weddings and cultural events (by appointment only, at least two weeks in advance).